lecina/kaggle-restaurant-revenue/README.md

 The training dataset consists of only 137 entries with 37 columns of obfuscated data with not apparent missing numbers.
 It is crucial to avoid overfitting with such a poor amount of data.
 We are not given any explanation of whether they are numerical or categorical.
-Besides, we hace the opening date, city name, city group, and restaurant type.
+Besides, we have the opening date, city name, city group, and restaurant type.

 The basic approach has been correcting positive skews taking log1p; transforming